Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: Free energy dissipation

-\begin{remark} The identity $dW(t)/dt = Q_{hk}(t)$ establishes that the housekeeping heat corresponds to the power input by the external forces in the general non-equilibrium setting.
-When external forces are absent $f^{loc} = 0, f^{nl} = 0$, the system satisfies detailed balance with respect to the Gibbs measure.
-In this case, $dW/dt = 0$ implies $Q_{hk}(t) = 0$, and the free energy dissipation reduces to $dF/dt = -\beta^{-1} e_p(t)$, recovering the classical result for general Langevin dynamics \cite{ZL25}. \end{remark}
+\begin{remark} The identity $dW(t)/dt = Q_\mathrm{hk}(t)$ establishes that the housekeeping heat corresponds to the power input by the thermodynamic forces in the general non-equilibrium setting.
+When thermodynamic forces are absent $f^\mathrm{loc} = 0, f^\mathrm{nl} = 0$, the system satisfies detailed balance with respect to the Gibbs measure.
+In this case, $dW/dt = 0$ implies $Q_\mathrm{hk}(t) = 0$, and the free energy dissipation reduces to $dF/dt = -\beta^{-1} e_\mathrm{p}(t)$, recovering the classical result for general Langevin dynamics \cite{ZL25}. \end{remark}

-In the next theorem, we show that the housekeeping heat $Q_{hk}(t)$, entropy production rate $e_{p}(t)$ are always nonnegative, and the free energy dissipation $dF(\rho(t))/dt$ is always nonpositive.
+In the next theorem, we show that the housekeeping heat $Q_\mathrm{hk}(t)$, entropy production rate $e_\mathrm{p}(t)$ are always nonnegative, and the free energy dissipation $dF(\rho(t))/dt$ is always nonpositive.

-\begin{thm} For every $t>0$, the housekeeping heat $Q_{hk}(t)$ and entropy production rate $e_{p}(t)$ satisfy
+\begin{thm} For every $t>0$, the housekeeping heat $Q_\mathrm{hk}(t)$ and entropy production rate $e_\mathrm{p}(t)$ satisfy

 Moreover, the generalized free energy satisfies

 \end{thm}